-Arguments against any further examination were made before Judge Wenke by Deputy District Attorneys Bozanich and Kranz and Deputy Attorney General Russell Iùngerich.
+Arguments against any further examination were made before Judge Wenke by Deputy District Attorneys Bozanich and Kranz and Deputy Attorney General Russell Iungerich.
 These arguments essentially stated that the original requests, as filed in the August petitions of Paul Schrade and CBS, had been followed, and that the court lacked juridsiction to move into an area of independent investigation.
-Furthermore, since the court only had jurisdiction over exhibits filed with the trial court and under the jurisdiction of the Los Angeles Superior Court and County Clerk's Office, it was argued that the request in the new petition filed by Schrade and his attorneys concerned matters not under jurisdiction of the trial court.
+Furthermore, since the court only had jurisdiction over exhibits filed with the trial court and under the jurisdiction of the Los Angeles Superior Court and County Clerk's Office, it was argued that the request in the new petition filed by and attorneys concerned matters not his under jurisdiction of the trial court.
 Moreover, the ballistics panels testimony, both in working papers and on cross examination, revealed that the seven experts had been thoroughly satisfied that they had exhausted every possible ballistics examination and test procedure to answer the original questions requested by petitioners Schrade and CBS.
-Therefore, any pursuit of the hearings and examination would be frivolous, and contrary to the original purpose of the court order for testing and examination of the exhibits.
-Additionally, Deputy Attorney General Iungerich charged that wanted to use the petitioner Schrade court as а "roving commission," and Iungerich felt that the objective of the new petition was to create doubt and not eliminate it.
-Finally, stated "Some individuals have demonstrated an insatiable appetite to pursue a red herring at taxpayers' expense when any rational human being would concede this hearing had gotten to the bottom of it.
+Therefore, any pursuit of the hearings and examination would be frivolous, and contrary to the original purpose - Schrade and CBS. of the court order for testing and examination of the exhibits.
+General Iungerich charged Additionally, Deputy Attorney Schrade wanted to use the а court "roving as commission," and Iungerich felt that the objective of the new petition was to create doubt and not eliminate it.
+Finally, stated Iungerich, "Some individuals have demonstrated an insatiable appetite to pursue a red herring at taxpayers' expense when any rational human being would concede this hearing had gotten to the bottom of it.
 There is no doubt that Sirhan acted alone."